radu-constantin/neighborhood-app.github.io/technical_decisions/architecture.md

 nav_order: 2
 ---

-The backend was structured in three main layers, based on the principles of Service Oriented Architecture:
+Our backend is structured in three main layers, based on the principles of Service Oriented Architecture.

 ![Service Architecture](../assets/images/service_architecture.png)